joejean/JoeJean-blog/content/articles/Programming/idiomatic-python.md

 		result = False
 	return result
 </code></pre>
-However, a more elegant way to reach the same result is to provide the entire expression to the return statement and it will compute and return the result of the expression as follow:
+However, a more elegant way to reach the same result is to put the entire expression in the return statement and it will compute and return the result of the expression as follow:
 <pre><code>
 def isEven(a):
 	return (a % 2)==0
 </code></pre>
 This is possible because the return statement actually returns the result of evaluating an expression.
-And in case you are wondering, numbers eveluate to themselves.
+And in case you are wondering, in python numbers eveluate to themselves.

-### 2) Prefer Python's builtin ```format()```function to format your strings
+### 2) Prefer Python's builtin ```format()``` function to format your strings
 Imagine you have an object called "Player" which has attributes such has name and age.
-Now imagine that you have a function calles printPlayerInfo() that prints the player's information.
-One would usually uses the plus sign (+) to concatenate one's string literals with one's string variables, such as this:
+Now imagine that you have a function called printPlayerInfo() that prints the player's information.
+One would usually uses the plus sign (+) to concatenate the string literals with the string variables, such as this:
 <pre><code>
 def printPlayerInfo(Player):
 	return "The player's name is "+Player.name+" and the player is "+str(Player.age)+" years old"
 </code></pre>
-However, a more elegant way to do this is to use python's builtin format() function, thus our function becomes:
+However, a more elegant way to do this is to use python's builtin format() function.
+Thus our function becomes:

 <pre><code>
 def printPlayerInfo(Player):
 	return "The player Name is {Player.name} and the player is {Player.age} years old".format(Player=Player)
 </code></pre>
-As you can see, in addittion to making your code more readable, the format function spare the programmer the extra burden of casting all numbers to strings.
+As you can see, in addittion to making your code more readable, the format function spares the programmer the extra burden of casting all numbers to strings.

 ### 3) Prefer a tuple instead of a temporary variable when swaping the values of two variables
 When one wants to swap the values of two variables, they usually use a third variable as a temporary storage for one of the two values.
-Let's imagine,we have we want to swap the values of the variables ```currentScore``` and ```prevScore```, one usually proceed as follow:
+Let's imagine that we want to swap the values of the variables ```currentScore``` and ```prevScore```, one usually proceed as follow:

 <pre><code>